alexfernandez/alexfernandez.github.io/2017/origins-language.md

 which is probably enough to discard this timeline: this curious bone is used in speech for articulation.

+### Earlier Introduction Of Vowels

+The choice of early words consisting of two consonants may seem arbitrary.
+It is very well possible that vowels were introduced earlier, perhaps with the first syllables.
+Words might consist of one consonant plus one vowel;
+just adding three vowels to a 12-consonant language would extend the number of words from 12 to 36.

+But there is some evidence supporting the late appearance of vowels.
+For one, [García Calvo][garcia-calvo] makes the argument that

 ## Sources Of Evidence

 Language does not fossilize.